-When deciding whether to use BACs, the Council will consider environmental impacts, including economic impacts, and public comment via the Council process.
+Council will consider environmental impacts, including economic impacts, and public comment via the Council process.
 Depending on the circumstances, the Council may close areas for a short period of time, such as the remainder of the fishing year, or leave it closed for a longer period of time, such as until reopened by a subsequent action.
-The Council may recommend that NMFS close one or more BACs and the size of the BACs can vary.
-A Federal Register notice will announce boundaries (described with coordinates in codified regulations) of one or more BACs, within which groundfish bottom trawling would be prohibited for a period of time.
-The period of time that the closure would be in effect, as well as the Council's purpose and rationale, will be also described in the Federal Register notice.
-NMFS would announce the boundaries and duration of the BACs through public notices and on the West Coast Region website (see ADDRESSES).
+The period of time that BACs would be in effect, as well as the Council's purpose and rationale, will be described in the Federal Register notice.
+NMFS would also announce the boundaries and duration of the BACs through public notices and on the West Coast Region website (see ADDRESSES).
+If NMFS also revises its codified regulations to describe the BACs, such information will appear in Table 1 (North) and Table 1 (South) to subpart D. See the Changes from the Proposed Rule section for additional details